How to look for records of... Patents of invention

 Try SO 7 from 1661.
 These bills, which authorised the issue of letters patent, sometimes include drawings of inventions.

-Use the Reference Index, which has an appendix giving abstracts from some early (1617-1745) applications for patents, where no separate specification was enrolled.
+Use the reference index (see section 3), which has an appendix giving abstracts from some early (1617-1745) applications for patents, where no separate specification was enrolled.

 7. Other records relating to early patents